CHARTER MEMBER OF NOFJ & FQF

 Lift Time Achievement for Blues Performer - Voodoo Blues Society of N.O. presented by James Hines (2010)

 Tulane University - Honorarium - Dean MacLaren.
-(New Orleans)
+(N.O.)

 "Treme" - HBO TV series, performance and sound track-

-The Hairy Bikers - BBC-TV series, performance and interview with Si and Dave, two super dudes that ride the Big "H".
+The Hairy Bikers - BBC-TV series, performance and interview Si and Dave.

 Perservation Hall Jazz Band 50th Anniversay, special guest 5